HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 )
 }}

-When using an incorrect `as` attribute value—as opposed to unrecognized value, such as using `style` instead of `script`; the browser will duplicate the file download as the request won't match the resource stored in the preload cache.
+When using an incorrect `as` attribute value—as opposed to unrecognized value, such as using `style` instead of `script`—the browser will duplicate the file download as the request won't match the resource stored in the preload cache.

 <p class="note">Note: While <code>video</code> is included in the spec, it isn't supported by any browser and would be treated as an invalid value and ignored.</p>

 #### Unused font files

-More than 5% of pages which preload font files, preload more font files than needed.
+More than 5% of pages which preload font files preload more font files than needed.
 When preloading font files, all browsers which support `preload` also support `.woff2`.
 This means that, assuming that the `.woff2` font files are available, it is not necessary to preload older formats, including `.woff`.

 ## Third parties

 You can use resource hints to connect to, or download resources from, both first and [third parties](./third-parties).
-While `dns-prefetch` and `preconnect` are only useful when connecting to different origins, including subdomains; `preload` and `prefetch` may be used for both resources on the same origin and resources hosted by third parties.
+While `dns-prefetch` and `preconnect` are only useful when connecting to different origins, including subdomains, `preload` and `prefetch` may be used for both resources on the same origin and resources hosted by third parties.

 When considering which resource hints you should use for third-party resources, you need to evaluate the priority and role of each third party on your application's loading experience and whether the costs are justified.

 Prioritizing third-party resources over your own content is potentially a warning sign, however there are cases when this is recommended.
-As an example, if we look at cookie notice scripts; which are required in the European Union by <a href="https://en.wikipedia.org/wiki/General_Data_Protection_Regulation">General Data Protection Regulation</a>; these are usually accompanied by a `dns-prefetch` or `preconnect` script as they are highly obtrusive to the user experience and also a prerequisite for some site functions, such as serving personalized ads.
+As an example, if we look at cookie notice scripts—which are required in the European Union by <a href="https://en.wikipedia.org/wiki/General_Data_Protection_Regulation">General Data Protection Regulation</a>—these are usually accompanied by a `dns-prefetch` or `preconnect` hint as they are highly obtrusive to the user experience and also a prerequisite for some site functions, such as serving personalized ads.

 <figure>
   <table>